 Craddle of humankind

 But Africa's journey doesn't stop here.
 Many things happened on each of the continents since then.
 The Earth and life are in a constant flux, and nothing stays the same.
-Today, a new great rift system is actively forming, creating the incredible natural environment and landscapes of East Africa.
-Coincidence or not, that part of Africa is also the cradle of humankind, even though as all species tend to migrate, it is difficult to pinpoint a 'craddle'.
+Today, a new great rift system is actively forming, creating the incredible natural environment and landscapes of East Africa which are known as the cradle of humankind, even though as all species tend to migrate, it is difficult to pinpoint a 'craddle'.